Space Tourism: Is It Expensive?

 I think we can all agree that space tourism excites and creates enthusiasm, but is space tourism expensive?

-Many people naturally assume space tourism will be exorbitantly expensive given the technology required to explore space and how far removed it is from the average person’s life.
+Given the technology needed to explore space and how far distant it is from the typical person’s existence, many people instinctively expect that space tourism will be exorbitantly costly.
 Space tours could easily cost $1,000 per space mile or more, right?

 Well not really.
 A space mile is a measure of space distance and is equal to the average distance between the Earth and Moon.
 So space tours could easily cost $1,000 per space mile or more… Yes?
 No!
 That would be ridiculous.

 If you want to go into space, you have a few possibilities assuming your pockets are lined nicely.
 The traditional route, taken by the first space passengers, is via Russia’s space agency Roscomos, with tickets costing roughly $20 million each.